projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-interrupt.rst

 :numref:`interrupt-modules-overview`.
 In its native layer, it configures the physical PIC, IOAPIC, and LAPIC to support different interrupt sources from the local timer/IPI to the external INTx/MSI.
-In its virtual guest layer, it emulates virtual PIC, virtual IOAPIC, and virtual LAPIC/pass-thru LAPIC.
-It provides full APIs, allowing virtual interrupt injection from emulated or pass-thru devices.
-The contents in this section do not include the pass-thru LAPIC case.
-For the pass-thru LAPIC, refer to :ref:`lapic_passthru`
+In its virtual guest layer, it emulates virtual PIC, virtual IOAPIC, and virtual LAPIC/passthrough LAPIC.
+It provides full APIs, allowing virtual interrupt injection from emulated or passthrough devices.
+The contents in this section do not include the passthrough LAPIC case.
+For the passthrough LAPIC, refer to :ref:`lapic_passthru`

 .. figure:: images/interrupt-image3.png